-This Dissemination and Communication Strategy outlines the core communication and dissemination activities, which will be undertaken over the 48 months of the RURALIZATION project's duration.
+This Dissemination and Communication Strategy outlines the core communication and dissemination activities which will be undertaken over the 48 months of the RURALIZATION project's duration.
 The Strategy will be updated on a semester basis since some additional inputs will result from the research and innovation performed in WPs.
-A second version is submitted in July 2020 including improvements elaborated based on the Executive Board meeting in October 2019.
-A further version of the Strategy will be submitted by month 18 while the last version will be submitted by M36.

-This first version of the Strategy includes some general guidelines for the implementation of a variety of dissemination and communication activities, including publication of information on the project website and online platform, the use of social medias, the organization of first events and the production of first videos.
-It defines the actions to be taken, events to be attended as well as the first stakeholders' analysis for dissemination and communication purposes.
-In particular, the Strategy presents the different categories of stakeholders to reach and to engage with within the RURALIZATION project.
-Different communication channels are presented in the document to ensure the dissemination activities reach effectively each target group.
+The first version of the Strategy included some general guidelines for the implementation of a variety of dissemination and communication activities, including publication of information on the project website and online platform, the use of social medias, the organization of first events and the production of first videos.
+It defined the actions to be taken, suggested events to be attended and presented the results of a first stakeholders' analysis.
+In particular, the Strategy presented the different categories of stakeholders to reach and to engage with within the RURALIZATION project.
+Different communication channels were presented in the document to ensure the dissemination activities reach effectively each target group.
+The Strategy also presented the practical steps for the monitoring and evaluation of dissemination activities.